msoe-sga/msoe-sga-website/about.md

 * $11,198.78 of Student Government Budget Spent

 ## Meeting with the VP Leadership Team
+We had a very successful meeting with the VP Leadership Team.
+Take a look at the proposal and response documents below.

 {% pdf "/assets/Proposals_2020.pdf" %}

 {% pdf "/assets/Response Letter.pdf" %}